-Seed Starting 101 - Easy Steps to Seed Germination
+Seed Starting 101: Essential Steps of Seed Germination for Beginners

-Seed Starting 101 - Easy Steps to Seed Germination
+Seed Starting 101: Essential Steps of Seed Germination for Beginners

 There's nothing to be afraid of if you follow our simple steps.
-Many gardeners will back away slowly when the conversation turns to seed trays and heating mats, and they start muttering things like, "I just buy organic seedlings from my local nursery."
+Many gardeners will back away slowly when the conversation turns to seed trays and heating mats, muttering things like, "I just buy organic seedlings from my local nursery."
 That's one way to go.
-But to get the most out of your gardening dollar you cannot beat starting vegetables and flowers from seeds.
-Plus (and this is what motivates many gardeners) you can choose exactly the vegetable variety or much-loved flower that you want.
+But to get the most out of your gardening dollar, you cannot beat starting vegetables and flowers from seeds.
+Plus (and this is what motivates many gardeners), you can choose exactly the vegetable variety or much-loved flower that you want.

-In our video, Seed Starting, Tricia walks you through the seed starting process and explains the different equipment options.
-Your major decisions will be: when to start your seeds, what to plant them in, and how to provide an environment for germination.
+In our video, Seed Starting 101, Tricia walks you through the seed starting process and explains the different equipment options.
+By following the steps of seed germination, you’ll make key decisions: when to start your seeds, what to plant them in, and how to provide an environment for successful germination.

 Chard in a Speedling Tray